The HIPAA Privacy Rule

 Use Technology to Protect Everybody Concerned

-Every business that transmits or stores personal information, especially any data related to their health, can protect itself by maintaining the physical and technological security of its computer systems.
+Every business that transmits or stores personal information, especially any data related to its health, can protect itself by maintaining the physical and technological security of its computer systems.
 They must use the most up-to-date methods of database security and cloud integrity to protect themselves against data breaches.
 By protecting the PHI of their customers and clients, these businesses also protect themselves from government action.